MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-provision-favorites.md

 ## Prerequisites and recommendations

 - Microsoft Edge version 85 with the appropriate administrative template installed for group policies.
-- We recommend that you use a new profile in Microsoft Edge to set up these favorites.
+- We recommend that you use a new profile in Microsoft Edge to provision these favorites.
 All favorites that are saved with the profile will be included in the export.

 ## Provision favorites and folders